saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 #### FAIL
-Combine with other commands to execute if command failed.
+Combine with other file manipulation commands or LOADEXEC

 ```
 IF FAIL COPY "mass:/MYFOLDER" "mc0:/MYFOLDER